liferay/liferay-docs/developer/frameworks/articles/web-services/03-jax/01-jaxrs-intro.markdown

 While it's beyond the scope of this article to cover [JAX-RS Whiteboard](https://blog.osgi.org/2018/03/osgi-r7-highlights-jax-rs-whiteboard.html) in its entirety, essentially it's JAX-RS unchanged except for configuration properties in the `@Component` annotation.
-These properties declare two things:
+These properties declare three things:

 1. The endpoint for the service

 2. The service name as it appears in the OAuth 2.0 configuration

+3. (Optional) Properties you may want to set for further configuration.

 The generated class contains this configuration: